carmenobied/MongoDB-Fitness-Tracker/README.md

 # NoSQL: Workout-Tracker
 ![Project license badge](https://img.shields.io/badge/license-MIT-brightgreen)

-The goal was to create create a workout tracker.
+The goal was to create a workout tracker.
 This involved creating a Mongo database with a Mongoose schema and handling routes with Express.
 A consumer will reach their fitness goals quicker when they track their workout progress.

 When the user loads the page, they are given the option to create a new workout, or continue with their last workout.
 The app allows the user to:
 * Add exercises to a previous workout plan.